LucasDelfino92/morrowindsharp/mwtools.md

 - Launch TESTool in MO2.
 - A window will pop up, asking you if you want to use your Morrowind root folder instead of registry settings.
 Click **Yes**.
 - Select **Clean ESP/ESM files**.
 TESTool will ask you if you want to visit the Options dialogue.
-Click **No**.
+If you set up TESTool as instructed earlier, click **No**.
 - Browse for your **Morrowind\Data Files** folder, and select **all the plugins** that require cleaning.
-- Let TESTool clean the plugins.
+- TESTool will clean all plugins.
+Once it's finished, close TESTool.
-- Close TESTool.

 ### tes3cmd_clean.bat

 The second step is to clean plugins using tes3cmd.

+- Launch tes3cmd in MO2.
+-

 # SAVE REPAIRING